 Instructional and other facilities (including an elevator to the fifth floor) are readily accessible to physically challenged students.
 Inquiries and appeals regarding compliance should be directed to the CEO and Academic Dean.

 Approval and accreditation

 Eastern School of Acupuncture and Traditional Medicine and its following programs are accredited by the Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM):

-- (1) Master of Acupuncture [currently named Master of Science in Acupuncture] - (2) Certificate in Chinese Herbal Medicine [currently named Certificate in Traditional Herbal Medicine]
+- (1) Master of Acupuncture - (2) Certificate in Chinese herbal medicine